Fast facts about your deposit:

-- Your landlord is reponsible for ensuring your safety and good health.
+- Your landlord is solely reponsible for protecting your deposit.

 Your have a right to claim compensation